pydantic/pydantic-ai/pydantic_ai_examples/README.md

 Example demonstrating how to use Pydantic AI to generate SQL queries based on user input.

-The resulting SQL is validated by running it as an `EXPLAIN` query on postgres.
-To run the example, you first need to run postgres, e.g. via Docker:
+The resulting SQL is validated by running it as an `EXPLAIN` query on PostgreSQL.
+To run the example, you first need to run PostgreSQL, e.g. via Docker:

 ```bash
 docker run --rm -e POSTGRES_PASSWORD=postgres -p 54320:5432 postgres